auroeur/kronos/README.md

 ###  Next-Activity Prediction for Non-stationary Processes with Unseen Data Variability

-This repository contains the code and simulation results presented in the experimental section of the paper.
+This repository contains the code and simulation results presented in the experiments section of the paper.
 All the commands described bellow require that we are in the root directory of the project.

 Python >= 3.8 and conda are required.